 What this means is that during the summer months in Kashgar, the sun might not go down until 10pm Beijing time.
 This seems incredibly late until you realize that this is really 8:30pm local time.

 What you’ll find is that many locals here set their clocks to “Xinjiang time” even though all official business runs on “Beijing time”.

 It’s hard for the average traveler to realize just how large Xinjiang is.
 For those who are familiar with Europe, you can fit France, Germany, Spain and Great Britain inside of Xinjiang with room to spare.

 For those of you who know the United States, Xinjiang is larger than Texas, California, Nevada and Minnesota combined!

 Remember that next time you start creating a travel itinerary for Xinjiang and you think to yourself, “Hey, I could get from one side of Xinjiang to the other in a day.
 That would be easy, right?”
 Wrong.

-My favorite, of course, is the world’s largest horse sausage.
-That looks appetizing, doesn’t it?
+- My favorite, of course, is the world’s largest horse sausage.
+Sounds appetizing, doesn’t it?

 There are many others I could mention here including the world’s largest dance troupe, the world’s largest flat bread, etc…but I think you get the point.

 4. Xinjiang Has the Most Airports in China

 In total, Xinjiang currently has 22 airports, the most of any other region or province in China.
 Naturally, a lot of this has to do with the fact that we are also the largest region in China.